Codingba/LaravelBaseApp/README.md

 	}
 }
 ```
- - The user@user.com has the default role that is attached to every new user
+ - The `user@user.com` has the default user role that is attached to every new user
 ```
 namespace App\Http\Controllers\Auth;